 - Amenities: Local attractions

-If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and up to 0.5% cash back at closing by working with our friends at Clever Real Estate.
-In Illinois, that's up to $1,280 back in your pocket.
+If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and cash back at closing by working with our friends at Clever Real Estate.
+In Illinois, that’s money back in your pocket.

 Clever is a free, no-obligation agent matching service that will introduce you to qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.
 You can meet as many agents as you like until you find the best one to advise you on your real estate investment journey.